Rue87/RUNMAR25118_fto2502_B1_Runyararo-Marongwe_JSLPP/README.md

 - **Theme and Icon Integration:** Integrating custom icons for theme toggling and sidebar buttons while maintaining performance and accessibility.
 - **Loading message not visible:** The loading message is not visible because of the loading speed of the local storage,however when the tasks are loaded from the API, it definitely appears.
 - The **Hide Sidebar** button becomes misaligned when the "Show Sidebar" button is clicked.
 When the sidebar reappears, the button loses its proper alignment and only returns to its correct position after a page refresh.

+I have deployed this project on netlify, and you can access it using the following link: https://kanban-task-manager-10915b.netlify.app/

+You can also check out the full explanation video on the following link: https://www.veed.io/view/18e53990-7e13-4d57-84dc-d95c794f22ae?panel=share

 P.S.
 This project is open for collaboration.
 My contacts are just below.